Former Virginia Gov. McAuliffe launching new bid for old job

 MCAULIFFE RECORDED SAYING DEMOCRATS PREFER BIDEN STAY 'IN THE BASEMENT'

-McAuliffe is expected to announce three campaign co-chairs: Virginia Senate President Pro-Tempore L. Louise Lucas, House Majority Leader Charniele Herring and Richmond Mayor Levar Stoney, who are all Black.
+McAuliffe was joined on Wednesday by his three campaign co-chairs: Virginia Senate President Pro-Tempore L. Louise Lucas, House Majority Leader Charniele Herring and Richmond Mayor Levar Stoney, who are all Black.
 Thanks to his strong name recognition and prolific ability to fundraise, pundits see McAuliffe as the early favorite in the nomination race.

 Last week the Republican Party of Virginia voted to pick their 2021 gubernatorial nominee at a state convention rather than a primary.
 The state GOP has held a gubernatorial primary in only four elections dating back to 1969.
 Three Republicans, including state Del.
 Kirk Cox, have already declared their intentions to run for governor.